damncabbage/railsless-active_record/README.md

-# Railsless ActiveRecord
+# Railsless-ActiveRecord

-Provides a ActiveRecord Rake tasks and integration for Sinatra, Goliath and other apps that aren't using Rails.
+Provides a ActiveRecord Rake tasks and integration for Sinatra, Grape and other not-Rails frameworks.

 ## Installation

-Add `gem 'railsless-active_record'` to your Gemfile (along with `gem 'sqlite'`, or whatever other database you're using).
+Add `gem 'railsless-active_record'` to your Gemfile (along with `gem 'sqlite3'`, or whatever other database you're using).
 Run `bundle install` to pull it down and set it up.

 ### Rake